Event Details

 Abstracts

 Share your perspective and expertise at the Georgia Brownfield Seminar.
 Submit an abstract for consideration and you may be selected to present at the next Seminar.
 Don’t have a “fully cooked” idea but would like to propose a speaker or topic?
 We’re accepting those suggestions as well – just drop us a quick email.
-Abstracts can be submitted via email to Jennifer Lesnieski.
+Abstracts for the 2026 Brownfield Seminar are due Friday, Jan.
+16, 2026 and can be submitted via email to Jennifer Lesnieski.

 We welcome abstracts about topics including – but not limited to: